flo199213/Hoverboard-Firmware-Hack-Gen2/README.md

 The fourth and final mode is a hybrid of the last two which switches automatically between the low speed stepper mode and the PID control mode.

 ### Background:
-The popular ìHoverboardî toy uses a somewhat unique drive system.
+The popular ‚ÄúHoverboard‚Äù toy uses a somewhat unique drive system.
 A powerful brushless DC motor has been integrated inside each of the small rubber wheels, and paired with a low cost motor controller.
 This mechanical/electrical combination provides a compact drive system that produce precise motions, under considerable load, for relatively low cost.

 Through reverse engineering the controller electronics and firmware, code is now available which can be modified to provide alternative operation of the drive system (no longer tied to a tilt-and-drive control system).